Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 By fitting the model using the raw counts, dispersion estimates, and size factors for each gene, we obtain a set of **model coefficients** for each sample group, which can be interpreted as the **log2 fold-change** in expression for that gene between the baseline group and each comparison group.

-This coefficient, and the confidence associated with it (the standard error) can be used to in **hypothesis testing** to calculate a **P-value.** DESeq2 uses the *Wald-test* to perform hypothesis testing, with the null hypothesis that *the log2 fold-change between experimental groups for an individual gene is not significantly different from 0* (no change in expression).
+This coefficient, and the confidence associated with it (the standard error) can be used in **hypothesis testing** to calculate a **P-value**.
+DESeq2 uses the *Wald-test* to perform hypothesis testing, with the null hypothesis that *the log2 fold-change between experimental groups for an individual gene is not significantly different from 0* (no change in expression).
 This process is depcited in the figure below.

 <p align="center">
 <img src="../figures/wald-test.png" alt="overview"